Pixel-Game-100/Flag/README.md

 Family Life

-Barack and Michelle LaVaughn flag{pixel_game_100} Robinson met at the Sidney Austin law firm where they worked together.
+Barack and Michelle LaVaughn" flag{pixel_game_100} "Robinson met at the Sidney Austin law firm where they worked together.
 They were wed on October 3, 1992.
 The couple has two daughters.
 Malia Ann was born on July 4, 1998, and Natasha (Sasha) was born on June 10, 2001.

 Many of us know the wives of presidents tend to become legacies in and of themselves.
 Michelle Obama has become known for both her determined, faithful, and intelligent demeanor, as well as her work to combat obesity and her support of military families.
 Political Life